-NPCS & SPELLCASTING

-NPCs don't have pools of Willpower Points.
+NPCS & SPELLCASTING NPCs don't have pools of Willpower Points.
 Instead, when an NPC casts a spell, the GM may simply choose a base power level up to the caster's rank in the magic discipline used.
-Roll mishap
+Roll normally to determine any overcharging or magic mishap.